wmerfalen/tdm/src/doc/weapons/attachments.md

 ## Refactoring list
 We will need to refactor the codebase to allow for a smooth transition into this feature set.
 - [ ] Rifle Attachments
-	- [ ] Use this class to perform all CRUD operations on a weapon when any of the `forge:*` commands are called
+	- [x] Use this class to perform all CRUD operations on a weapon when any of the `forge:*` commands are called
 	- [ ] Change the way rifle attachments are stored in the db so that *instances* of attachments and *instances* of rifles are saved/loaded to/from the DB respectively.
 - [ ] Ranged Combat Totals
-	- [ ] Anytime a weapon has it's attachments modified, the ranged combat totals need to be recalculated to account for the changes.
+	- [x] Anytime a weapon has it's attachments modified, the ranged combat totals need to be recalculated to account for the changes.
+		- This feature is test for in `src/mods/unit-tests/rifle-attachments.cpp`!
-	- [ ] Verify that RCT's accurately reflect modifications made to a weapon.
+	- [x] Verify that RCT's accurately reflect modifications made to a weapon.
+		- This feature is test for in `src/mods/unit-tests/rifle-attachments.cpp`!

 ## Code references
 - For `forge:*` commands look in `src/mods/rifle-attachments.cpp`
+- Unit tests are always a good example of how to properly call the code to use it effectively.
+Check out `src/mods/unit-tests/rifle-attachments.cpp` for unit tests that demonstrate the rifle attachments system!